isaac0804/SLAM_dummy/README.md

 # SLAM from Dummy
 This is a dummy trying to do something related to SLAM (Simultaneous Localization and Mapping).

+## Status
+Abandoned Project.
+I used so much time (more than 3 days) trying to have g2opy and pangolin library working on my Windows 10 and it is so frustrating.
+I think I should focus on learning the other things and come back once I feel like it.
+(I still think SLAM is cool though)
 ## Library
 - cv2 for feature detection
 ## Demo Images